danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 cor.test(pc[ix,1], map$Years.in.US[ix])
 ```

+---

+## Exercise 3
+- A. Copy the `cor.test` command you ran and a screen capture of the output to your worksheet.
-What is the p-value?
-What is the correlation?
-Does the direction of the correlation (positive or negative) make sense, based on the location of the Thai and US Control samples on your beta diversity plot?
+- B. What is the p-value?
+What is the correlation value?
+- C. Does the direction of the correlation (positive or negative) make sense, based on the location of the Thai and US Control samples on your beta diversity plot?
+Why/why not?

+---

 We may also want a visualization to accompany our statistical test.
 We could simply do a scatterplot, as follows.
 Copy this into your source file and then run it.
 ```bash